lowagner/encod/README.md

 # encod
 randomize any file (unicode or otherwise) with a byte-sized alphabet

+note, however, that this is an old, deprecated version.  you don't have to worry about unicode if you don't want to, instead operating specifically on bytes.  the new master branch will do that.

 ## Make the executable

 Do a `make` in the directory.